 Free Repo Scan

-Teams that want a quick signal before buying deeper work
+Teams that want a quick public-repo read before buying deeper work

-Run a public repo through the live scanner and get the first repo-specific proof step: a quick governance signal, sample findings, and a reason to go deeper or not.
+Run a public repo through the live scanner and get a quick governance signal, sample findings, and a reason to go deeper or stop.

-It still assumes your repo is public and that a quick signal is enough before you buy deeper work.
+Use it when the repo is public and a first-pass read is enough before deeper review.

-Run the scan when you need current public-repo signal before deciding on paid remediation.
+Run the scan before deciding whether paid review is warranted.

 Free